Edge Wallet Review with Pros and Cons

 - all ERC-20 tokens

-The interface is easy to navigate on and has a pleasant and clean design.
+The interface of Edge Wallet is easy to navigate on and has a pleasant and clean design.
 There are only four main screens: “Wallets”, “Request”, “Scan”, and “Exchange”.
 This keeps things very intuitive so that you don’t have to switch from tab to tab to get to your desired location.